 Hobart, Tasmania, Australia

-A former scientist, glass artist and lecturer, Gay left academia in 2010 to fulfil a lifelong ambition to illustrate children’s books.
-Her first book as illustrator, ‘The Smallest Carbon Footprint in the Land’ by Anne Morgan (IP Kidz, 2013) won The Wilderness Society’s 2014 Environmental Award for Children’s Literature.
+Gay's first book as illustrator, ‘The Smallest Carbon Footprint in the Land’ by Anne Morgan (IP Kidz, 2013) won The Wilderness Society’s 2014 Environmental Award for Children’s Literature.
 She has since illustrated two picture books, ‘When I Was a Boy in Sudan’ by Sarafino Enadio and Terry Whitebeach, and ‘When I Was a Girl in Sudan’ by Paskalina Eiyo, Sarafino Enadio and Terry Whitebeach (Anzoa Books, Tasmanian Writers Centre, 2014).
-Gay is currently working on a picture book as author-illustrator for Walker Books Australia.

 Gay’s glass art and paintings have been exhibited in Australian galleries since 1991 and are in Australian and overseas collections.
 She is also the author of numerous scientific articles, travel articles, and a book chapter on plant evolution.
 She lives in Tasmania, Australia.